TusharSrivastav-27/Image_Rotator/README.md

 Language Used : c++

 Functions :
-       1-main() It will take angle for rotation as an input from
+1-main(): It will take angle for rotation as an input from user.

-       2-rotateImage() It will rotate the image at the given angle and resize it.
+2-rotateImage(): It will rotate the image at the given angle and resize it.
 It will show the final rotated image to the user.